ancasimon/dino-kennel/README.md

 # Pet Dinosaur Vet Clinic

 ## Description
+This application tracks patients at a pet dinosaur veterinary clinic.
 This project showcases all the vanilla javascript we learned in the first part of our front-end program, the Foundations milestone.
-It is designed to be a record-keeping application for a pet dinosaur veterinary clinic.

 Feature List
 1. Healthy dinos get displayed in the kennel